SeamusMullan/candlz/docs/getting-started.md

 1. Navigate to the "Algorithm Lab" section
 2. Click "New Algorithm" to open the code editor
 3. Choose a template or start from scratch
-4. Use our Python API to define your trading strategy:
+4. Use our Python API to define your trading strategy
+5. Test your algorithm in the sandbox with historical data
+6. Once satisfied, deploy it to trade with virtual funds

+Look at some sample python code for our API

 ```python
 from candlz.api import Market, Portfolio, Order